Complete Guide to Sikh Weddings in the UK: Traditions, Ceremony & Etiquette

 Milni:

 The Milni is a formal introduction ceremony between the two families.
 The male members of the bride’s and groom’s families greet and embrace each other as a sign of acceptance and union.
-This ritual symbolises the coming together of the two families.
+This wedding ritual symbolises the coming together of the two families.

 Milni